shaleix/aider-ui.nvim/README.md

 Aider UI for neovim

-> Early development, issue is welcome.
+> Early development, issues is welcome.

 ## 🚀 Features